pyeventsourcing/eventsourcing/docs/topics/domain.rst

     from eventsourcing.domain import Snapshot

 The class method :func:`~eventsourcing.domain.Snapshot.take` can be used to create a snapshot of an aggregate object.
-(See the discussion of :ref:`snapshotting <Snapshotting>` in the application module documentation for more information about taking snapshots in an event-sourced application.)

 .. code:: python